Collage of radiant heating systems

 Underfloor hydronic systems can be installed:

-• In a new concrete slab
+• In a new concrete slab (in-slab)

-• In a screed layer over top of a concrete slab
+• In a screed layer over top of a concrete slab (in-screed)

-• Over a suspended floor using a thin layer of self-levelling screed in support panels
+• Over a suspended floor using a thin layer of self-levelling screed

-• Take longer to heat up than in-screed systems
+• In-slab takes longer to heat up

 Undertile heating mats